 The handle comes assembled, however, must be attached to the lawn mower handle mounting brackets.
-Note that the following procedure is typical and that there may be slight differences between models; for example, on some machine the handle is attached using 2 screws and nuts per side.

-1. Remove the handle attachment nuts and screws from the handle mounting brackets (C).
-2. Pull the handle adjustment levers (D) out to unlock them and unfold the handle, then push the levers back into the locked position.
-On some models that do not have adjustment, the top handle sections are attached directly to the lower sections using screws and nuts, similarly to the procedure below.
-3. Ensure that any cables/wires are running along the top of the handle, then place the ends of the handle in position with the mounting brackets (E) - for some models, the bottom hole in each leg of the handle goes over a spigot (F); for other models the handle is secured using 2 screws on each leg, with the handle mounted to the outer face of the brackets.
-Note that some models may have additional holes that can be used for changing the angle of the handle.
-4. Insert the handle attachment screws (B) through the second hole in each handle leg from the inside, then secure the handle with the handle attachment nuts (A).
+1. Pull the handle adjustment levers (A) out to unlock them and unfold the handle.
+Place the handle sections and console at the rear of the machine.
+2. Ensure that any cables/wires will be running along the top of the handle, then place the ends of the lower handle (B) against the outer face of the mounting brackets (C).
+3. Insert the handle screws (D) through the holes in each handle leg from the inside, then secure them using the nuts (E).
 Firmly tighten (rotate right) the nuts.

-5. Once the handle is secure, check that all cable/wires are properly routed, without kinks etc, and are secured to the handle with any supplied clips.
-6. If the machine is equipped with a "console" (G) that houses the throttle control, drink holder etc, place it in position over the handle rails, and attach it using the supplied screws and curved washers (H).
+4. Once the handle is secure, ensure all cable/wires are routed without kinks etc, and are secured to the handle with any supplied clips (F).

+5. If the machine is equipped with a "console" (G), place it in position over the upper handle section (H), and attach it using the supplied screws (I).